Introducing powerful shortcut keys in Visual Studio Code

 I'm Mandai, in charge of Wild on the development team.

-When developing, the speed at which you work depends on whether the editor feels familiar to your hands, so I want to use the shortcut keys as little as possible, so that my hands can move on their own without having to use my brain.
+When developing, the speed at which you can work depends on how familiar the editor is to your hands, so I want to use shortcut keys as little as possible and get used to them so that my hands move automatically

-Even so, there are some shortcuts that you only use once in a while, or that you use often but just can't get used to and your body rejects them.
+Even so, there are some shortcuts that you only use occasionally, or that you use often but just can't get used to and your body rejects.

-Note that the key configuration may change depending on the version you use, but the shortcut confirmation environment in this article is 1.17.2.
+The key configuration may vary depending on the version used, but the shortcuts listed in this article were verified using version 1.17.2

 Ctrl + Shift + \

-In the case of HTML, it seems to respond to the pair of "<" and ">" placed before and after the tag.
+In the case of HTML, it seems to react to pairs of "<" and ">" placed before and after tags

 Ctrl